ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-skills/technical-skills/using-terminal.md

 Once you have developed some proficiency with your computer's default terminal window, share your experiences with the other members of the [proactive community](/proactive-community/community-connections/)!
-Depending on your computer's operating system you may also want to try one one or more of the terminal windows suggested by the following articles:
+Along with sharing your favorite tips and tricks, you should get solicit feedback on how to improve your use of the terminal window.
+Depending on your operating system you may also want to try one one or more of the terminal windows suggested by the following articles:

 * [The Best Free Standalone Terminals for Windows 10](https://dev.to/adnanmostafa/the-best-free-standalone-terminals-for-windows-2019-kmj)
 * [Ten Best Alternatives for the MacOS Terminal App](https://www.fossmint.com/alternative-terminal-apps-for-macos/)